RadiologyInfo - The radiology information resource for patients

 What will I experience during and after the procedure?

-You will be awake during your biopsy and should have little or no discomfort.
-Most women report little or no pain and no scarring on the breast.
+You will be awake during your biopsy and should have little discomfort.
+Many women report little pain and no scarring on the breast.
+However, certain patients, including those with dense breast tissue or abnormalities near the chest wall or behind the nipple, may be more sensitive during the procedure.

-Some women find that the major discomfort of the procedure is from lying on their stomach for the length of the procedure, which can be reduced by strategically placed cushions.
+Some women find that the major discomfort of the procedure is from lying on their stomach for the length of the procedure.
+Strategically placed cushions can ease this discomfort.
+Some women may also experience neck and/or back pain as the head is turned to the side when the doctor positions the breast for biopsy.

-When you receive the local anesthetic to numb the skin, you will feel a slight pin prick from the needle.
-You may feel some pressure when the biopsy needle is inserted.
+When you receive the local anesthetic to numb the skin, you will feel a pin prick from the needle followed by a mild stinging sensation from the local anesthetic.
+You will likely feel some pressure when the doctor inserts the biopsy needle and during tissue sampling.
+This is normal.

-The area will become numb within a short time.
+The area will become numb within a few seconds.

-You must remain still while the biopsy is performed.
+You must remain very still while the doctor performs the imaging and the biopsy.

-As tissue samples are taken, you may hear clicks from the sampling instrument.
+As tissue samples are taken, you may hear clicks or buzzing sounds from the sampling instrument.
+These are normal.

-If you experience swelling and bruising following your biopsy, you may be instructed to take an over-the-counter pain reliever and to use a cold pack.
+If you experience swelling and bruising following your biopsy, your doctor may tell you to take an over-the-counter pain reliever and to use a cold pack.
 Temporary bruising is normal.

-You should contact your physician if you experience excessive swelling, bleeding, drainage, redness or heat in the breast.
+Call your doctor if you experience excessive swelling, bleeding, drainage, redness, or heat in the breast.

-If a marker is left inside the breast to mark the location of the biopsied lesion, it will cause no pain, disfigurement or harm.
+If a marker is left inside the breast to mark the location of the biopsied lesion, it will cause no pain, disfigurement, or harm.
+Biopsy markers are MRI compatible and will not cause metal detectors to alarm.

 Who interprets the results and how do I get them?